 City of Duncan, Liquor and Cannabis Licensing Policy

 Non-Medical Cannabis retail sales in Duncan

-License applications for the retail sale of non-medical cannabis are submitted to the Province through the Liquor and Cannabis Regulation Branch (LCRB).
-As part of their license process, the Province sends a referral to the City of Duncan.
+Licence applications for the retail sale of non-medical cannabis are submitted to the Province through the Liquor and Cannabis Regulation Branch (LCRB).
+As part of their licence process, the Province sends a referral to the City of Duncan.